top of page

 Feminist History

 Writing With Feminist History: A Course in Transformations shows you how the feminist writings of history can inform your approach to writing toward a re-imagined world.
-You will learn writing practices modeled by women writers who have come before, exploring themes of naming, change, and liminality.
+You will learn practices modeled by women writers who have come before, exploring themes of naming, change, and liminality.

 Co-editor (with David Leonard and Wade Davis) of